What is the Pill?

 - If you forget to take your pill you can take it up to 24 hours from the usual time to remain safe (up to 48 hours since your last pill), but it may cause irregular bleeding.
 See Missed pills for instructions.

-- If you are taking the Pill to prevent pregnancy do not stop taking the Pill unless you want to get pregnant or have started another form of contraception.
+- If you are taking the Pill to prevent pregnancy, do not stop taking the Pill unless you want to get pregnant or have started another form of contraception.

 Missed pills

-If you are taking the multiphasic Pill ‘Qlaira’, then different rules apply for missed pills.
-You should check the information on the packet.
+It doesn’t matter if you forget to take your inactive pills.
+It’s important to know that some pills have different rules that apply for missed pills.
+You should always check the information on the packet.